Positive Approach to Care: A Dementia Care Course for Home Care Specialists Throughout Marmora and Cape May, NJ

 1. Compare and contrast normal aging versus not normal aging-related to various cognitive functions.

-2. Describe the five sensory input and processing systems, highlighting the dominant role of vision, and the major differences between protective and discriminating sensation in each.
+2. Describe the five sensory input and processing systems, highlighting the dominant role of vision and the major differences between protective and discriminating sensations in each.

 3. Discuss the impact of changing sensory awareness and processing as dementia progresses.

 Training Day B – 4 hrs. – Positive Physical Approach, Hand Under Hand, & Teepa's Gems; Seeing More Than Loss